leblancfg/leblancfg.github.io/content/hill.md

 </script>

 ### Understanding the Results
 The simulation identifies the zone where your time will be minimized.
-There might be a slight wobble in sections: this is just a result of the simulation's granularity.
-Any spot on the hill between "momentum is spent" and "surge will be appplied downhill" is a good spot to surge.
+There might be slight wobbles in some sections: this is just a result of the simulation's granularity.
+Any spot on the hill between where your "momentum is spent" and before your "surge would be applied downhill" is a good spot to surge.

-Here, let's look at some general conclusions.
+Let's look at some general conclusions.
 Of course, this isn't real life!
-A good cyclist will be able to determine how long and how hard to push for a given hill, in a way where they can recover before the next hill or attack.
+A good cyclist will be able to determine how long and how hard to push for a given hill, in a way that allows them to recover before the next hill or attack.

 ### Don't surge downhill!
 This is the main takeaway from the simulation.
 Surging downhill is a waste of